o-t-w/blog/src/content/blog/popover-vs-dialog.md

 ## Popover vs modal dialog

-The key difference between a popover and a modal dialog is modality.
-By its very definition, a modal dialog will cause everything outside of the dialog to be inert.
+Opening a modal dialog will cause everything outside of the dialog to be inert.

 Inert is similar to using the `disabled` HTML attribute together with setting `user-select: none` in CSS, but is more comprehensive:

 - inert elements and their children are hidden from assistive technologies.
 - The browser's find-in-page search feature will not find any text within an inert element.

-Focus is trapped in the dialog, and the only thing that remains interactive is the dialog.
+Focus is trapped in the dialog and it is the only thing that remains interactive.

-Modality is a pretty major distinction.
-The differences between a popover and a non-modal dialog are more subtle.
+Modality is a major distinction between a modal dialog and a popover.
+The differences between a non-modal dialog and a popover are more subtle.

 ## Popover vs non-modal dialog